-Frank Thomas Net Worth and Salary: Frank Thomas is a retired American pro baseball player who has a net worth of $40 million.
-Also known by baseball fans as "The Big Hurt," Thomas became a successful first baseman and designated hitter, mostly playing for the Chicago White Sox in Major League Baseball.
+Frank Thomas is a retired American pro baseball player who has a net worth of $40 million.
+Also known by baseball fans as "The Big Hurt," Frank Thomas became a successful first baseman and designated hitter, mostly playing for the Chicago White Sox in Major League Baseball.
 After starting his career in 1990, he continued for 18 years before retiring in 2008.
 Frank is the only player in history to have seven consecutive seasons with a .300 batting average, 100 RBI, 100 runs scored, 100 walks, and 20 home runs.

 Frank's hitting ability became obvious after he was drafted by the White Sox in 1989.
 In 1993, he led the team to a division title and hit 40 home runs.
 Unfortunately, Thomas struggled with a number of injuries throughout his career, including notable foot issues.
 Because of his injuries, he was largely limited to being a designated hitter by the final years of his career.
 Because of these injuries, Thomas was also unable to play when the White Sox won the World Series in 2005.
 After receiving surgery on his foot, he left the White Sox after 2005 and finished his career with the Oakland Athletics and the Toronto Blue Jays.